costs-to-expect/api/README.md

 ## Overview

-What does it costs to raise a child in the UK?
+What does it cost to raise a child in the UK?

 Costs to Expect is a long-term project, my wife and I are tracking the expenses to raise our child to adulthood, 18.